Bethani’s Breakfast Casserole Recipe

 I decided to purchase my own bottle of Woolite Everyday before the party so that I could test the product and then be able to share my own opinion at the party.
 The verdict?
 I loved the scent!
 My clothes came out of the washer smelling fresh and clean, but not overwhelming.
 I really do think that with continued use my clothes will look better over all.

 The party planning started with inviting several friends and family over to my house for a clothing and accessories exchange.
 I asked everyone to bring 3-5 items to trade and even sent out a few ideas via my Facebook page and through Instagram pics.
-You can check out the live tweets from before and during the party here.
+You can check out the live tweets from before and during .
 Just look for the hashtags #wooliteers and #woolitewashed.

 I went with a sort of bright colors and Spring theme for the party since it was held right before Easter weekend.
 Treats were centered around bright colors and Easter candy! {Please excuse the bad lighting, it was late evening during the party!}